likedan/KDIntroView/README.md

 ## Requirements
 iOS 8.0

 ## Introduction
 `KDIntroView` is a framework to create dynamic introduction views for App.
+You can create all sorts of cool animations.

+## Start!!!

+1.
+create all the views you need as xibs link each xib file with a class that ingerit `KDIntroView`

 ## Author